icervenka/icervenka.github.io/_portfolio/01_project_enhancer_correlation.md

 alt: Shirts on a hanger

 caption:
-  title: Workflow for Gene Enhancer Detection
+  title: Gene Enhancer Detection and Correlation
-  subtitle: Data visualisation
+  subtitle: Automated Workflow
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/enhancer_correlation_programming_thumb.png
 ---
 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.